Sigur Rós: 2008: Með suð í eyrum við spilum endalaust

 The band were announced as a headlining act for the 2008 Splendour in the Grass Festival in Byron Bay, Australia, Latitude Festival 2008, and the 2008 La Route du Rock Festival in St Malo, France.
 In addition, the band performed a late-night set at the 2008 Bonnaroo Music Festival in Manchester, Tennessee, where they blew a speaker at the end of their second song.
 Jónsi Birgisson commented, "The piano is exploding, I think," one of the few things spoken in English.

 The band released the first song from the album titled "Gobbledigook" for free on their website, along with a music video.

 On 8 June, the whole album was made available for free streaming on their website.

 In autumn 2008 Sigur Rós embarked on a world tour supporting their newly released album.
 The band played as a four-piece without Amiina and the brass band, the first time the band had played as a four-piece in seven years.
 The tour started on 17 September 2008 in the United States, at the United Palace Theater in New York City, and finished with a concert in Reykjavík at Laugardalshöll on 23 November 2008.
 The majority of the tour was European with the exception of concerts in the United States, Australia, Canada and Japan.

 The track "Festival" from the album features in the score of the 2010 film 127 Hours, providing the euphoric backing to the climax of the movie.
 It is also featured at the end of HBO mini-series "24/7 – Flyers-Rangers".

-The track "Untitled #7 (Dauðalagið)" was also featured in the launch trailer for Dead Space (2008 video game).
+The track "Untitled #7 (Dauðalagið)" was also featured in the launch trailer for Dead Space.